joe-singh/joe-singh.github.io/writings/misc/post_2/post_2.md

 <div class='straits'>
 Overall, I am not convinced there is or ever will be a universal answer to what is the best system of government.
 It is a very nuanced question and probably has a different answer each time it is asked.
-Just as we laugh when we now recall the arrogance with which Western liberals preached the inevitable universality of their government systems, future generations will laugh at those repeating the same mistake in the Eastern hemisphere.
+Just as we laugh now when we recall the arrogance with which the West preached the inevitable universality of liberal democracy following the Cold War, future generations will laugh at those repeating the same mistake in the East.
 As is the case in many situations, a little humility is in order.
 </div>